hpdeifel/pdfgrep/testsuite/README.md

 ## Coverage

-To get test coverage, run configure with the following arguments:
+To get a test coverage report, install `gcovr` and run configure with the following arguments:

     ./configure CXXFLAGS="-O0" --enable-coverage